lupyuen/pinetime-rust-mynewt/rust/app/src/watchface.md

 1. Under `Assets`, copy the URL of the firmware file `my_sensor_app.img`

-1. Follow the steps here to flash the URL to Remote PineTime...
+1. Follow the steps here to flash the MCUBoot Bootloader and our firmware URL to Remote PineTime...

     [Remote PineTime](https://github.com/lupyuen/remote-pinetime-bot/blob/master/README.md)